FireAuth/FireAuth/docs.md

 <dd><p>Logs in a Firebase user with Github Authentication.
 Make sure your application is configured as a Github App.</p>
 </dd>
 <dt><a href="#loginWithGoogle">loginWithGoogle(redirect, callback)</a></dt>
 <dd><p>Logs in a Firebase user with Google Authentication.
-Make sure your application is configured as a Github App.</p>
+Make sure your application is configured as a Google App.</p>
 </dd>
 <dt><a href="#logout">logout()</a></dt>
 <dd><p>Logs out a user and removes authentication token.</p>